 Just the like the Oaks, the Derby is part of its own Triple crown including the 2,000 Guineas and the St Leger.
 It’s also one of the 5 classics that takes place around the world.

 The Saturday, or Derby Day as it’s often referred to, is dominated by the big race itself.
-There are six other races though incuding the Group 3 contests, the Princess Elizabeth Stakes and the Diomed Stakes.
-There’s also the popular Epsom Dash, a large field handicap over the minumum 5 furlong trip.
+There are six other races though including the Group 3 contests, the Princess Elizabeth Stakes and the Diomed Stakes.
+There’s also the popular Epsom Dash, a large field handicap over the minimum 5 furlong trip.